 Role in Unit Governance.
-As indicated by rule 3335-7-01, clinical faculty do not have a voice or a vote on the unit Promotion and Tenure Subcommittee nor do they have a vote on appointments of tenure-track faculty.
-Voting rights of clinical faculty are specified earlier in this Pattern of Administration.
+As indicated by Faculty Rule 3335-7-01, clinical faculty do not have a vote on appointments of tenure-track faculty.
+However, the Promotion and Tenure Subcommittee may be augmented by two non-probationary clinical faculty members when the candidate is a clinical faculty member.
+Information on the participation by clinical faculty in appointment and promotion reviews is contained in the Appointments, Promotion and Tenure document.
 Clinical faculty would not be appointed to the College Promotion and Tenure Subcommittee, except as noted for promotion cases involving clinical faculty.
 However, clinical faculty could be appointed to other College-level committees, per the College Pattern of Administration.